rancher/rke2/docs/upgrade/automated_upgrade.md

 ### Configure plans
-It is recommended that you minimally create two plans: a plan for upgrading server (master) nodes and a plan for upgrading agent (worker) nodes.
+It is recommended that you minimally create two plans: a plan for upgrading server (master / control-plane) nodes and a plan for upgrading agent (worker) nodes.
 As needed, you can create additional plans to control the rollout of the upgrade across nodes.
 The following two example plans will upgrade your cluster to rke2 v1.21.2+rke2r1.
 Once the plans are created, the controller will pick them up and begin to upgrade your cluster.
 ```
 # Server plan
 apiVersion: upgrade.cattle.io/v1